MicrosoftDocs/office-developer-client-docs/docs/access/how-to-create-and-customize-a-web-app-in-access.md

 ---
 title: "Create and customize a web app in Access"
 manager: kelbow
 ms.date: 8/18/2017
 ms.audience: Developer
 ms.topic: reference
 localization_priority: Normal
 ms.assetid: 628745f4-82e9-4838-9726-6f3e506a654f
 ---

 # Create and customize a web app in Access

-## Introduction
-<a name="ac15_CreateAndCustomizeWebApp_Introduction"> </a>

 > [!IMPORTANT]
 > Microsoft no longer recommends creating and using Access web apps in SharePoint.
 As an alternative, consider using [Microsoft PowerApps](https://powerapps.microsoft.com/en-us/) to build no-code business solutions for the web and mobile devices.

 Access 2013 features a new application model that enables subject matter experts to quickly create web-based applications.
 Included with Access are a set of templates that you can use to jump start creating your application.

+<a name="ac15_CreateAndCustomizeWebApp_Prerequisites"> </a>

 ## Prerequisites for building an app with Access 2013
-<a name="ac15_CreateAndCustomizeWebApp_Prerequisites"> </a>

 To follow the steps in this example, you need the following:

-- Access 2013
+- Access

-- A SharePoint 2013 development environment
+- A SharePoint development environment

-For more information about setting up your SharePoint development environment, see [Set up a general development environment for SharePoint 2013](http://msdn.microsoft.com/library/08e4e4e1-d960-43fa-85df-f3c279ed6927%28Office.15%29.aspx).
+For more information about setting up your SharePoint development environment, see [Set up a general development environment for SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/set-up-a-general-development-environment-for-sharepoint).

-For more information about obtaining Access 2013 and SharePoint 2013, see [Downloads](http://msdn.microsoft.com/en-US/office/apps/fp123627).
+For more information about obtaining Access and SharePoint, see [Downloads](http://msdn.microsoft.com/en-US/office/apps/fp123627).

+<a name="ac15_CreateAndCustomizeWebApp_CreateTheApp"> </a>

 ## Create the app
-<a name="ac15_CreateAndCustomizeWebApp_CreateTheApp"> </a>

 Suppose you want to create an Access app that tracks issues for your business.
 Before you start creating the tables and view from scratch, you should search for a schema template that meets your needs.